wangjun-microsoft/Cognitive-Documentation/Content/en-us/Custom-Speech-Service/GetStarted.md

 The subscrition key is required later in this process.

 #### Subscribe to Custom Speech Service and get a subscription key
-There is a nice sample that we provide to get you going which you can fine [here]()https://github.com/Microsoft/Cognitive-Custom-Speech-Service
+There is a nice sample that we provide to get you going which you can fine [here](https://github.com/Microsoft/Cognitive-Custom-Speech-Service)

-Before playing with the above the example, you must subscribe to Custom Speehc Service and get a subscription key, see [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
+Before playing with the above the example, you must subscribe to Custom Speech Service and get a subscription key, see [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 Both the primary and secondary key can be used in this tutorial.
 Make sure to follow best practices for keeping your API key secret and secure.

 #### Get the client library and example
 You may download a client library and example via [SDK](https://www.microsoft.com/cognitive-services/en-us/SDK-Sample?api=bing%20speech&category=sdk).
 The downloaded zip file needs to be extracted to a folder of your choice, many users choose the Visual Studio 2015 folder.